About the Initiative

-This multi-phased curriculum is intended for grantees, interested communities, and the field at large to use with targeted youth, including youth in the juvenile justice system and those at risk for involvement.
+This multi-phased curriculum is intended for grantees, interested communities, and the field at large to use with middle and high school age youth, including youth in the juvenile justice system and those at risk for involvement.

 The goal of the curriculum is to build protective factors in youth, change the attitude and behavior of the young hate crime offender, and help individuals working with these youth to better understand the potential of advanced communications technologies to break down cultural barriers and address bias.

 The curriculum will be informed by the discussions and insights received from youth during the initiative’s youth roundtables.

 Preventing Youth Hate Crimes & Identity-Based Bullying Fact Sheet

 OJJDP has published a one-page fact sheet summarizing key takeaways and resources from the Initiative.
 The fact sheet highlights the initiative’s comprehensive preventing youth hate crimes literature review, 2-day virtual symposium, 13-part webinar series, and 19 youth roundtable discussions.
 The fact sheet also provides an overview of the bullying prevention curriculum OJJDP has developed for the field, elevates important statistics on hate crimes and the prevalence of identity-based bullying, and includes links to related resources on OJJDP’s website.
 OJJDP will provide an in-depth look at the work summarized in the fact sheet in the forthcoming special report on the initiative.

 Access resources related to understanding and preventing hate crimes and identity-based bullying.

 - Blog: Building Support for Asian American Youth through the Pandemic and Beyond